 Three Poetry Writing Exercises.
 Stretch your writing muscles with these poetry writing exercises.

 I’ll make you a deal and tell you a quick story.
 Here’s the quick story … I’d love to keep updating this site, but I’m really, really busy.
 Some of that busyness can be attributed to being so-close-I-can-taste-it to the end of a doctorate.
 I have a draft of the dissertation finished and one last class to take.
+Some of it can also be attributed to starting a new job.
 Writing Prompts – Creative Copy Challenge — Curing Writer's Block One Fun Challenge at a Time.
 The Wilful Sunflower: Inspiration: Story starters.

 Newspaper Blackout.
 “Random Photo Story” Chuck is the author of the published novels: Blackbirds, Mockingbird, Under the Empyrean Sky, Blue Blazes, Double Dead, Bait Dog, Dinocalypse Now, Beyond Dinocalypse and Gods & Monsters: Unclean Spirits.

 To ensure delivery of installments, check your tabs and drag DailyLit emails to the primary tab.
 For more info click here Hello!
 The forums are on vacation.
 We're currently deciding what new, better form our social features should take when they come back.
 Your Email: Subject : Message: Write or Die by Dr Wicked.
 Writing Exercies.
 Online Stopwatch.